athhira/SILENT-SPOT/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [e.g., Gamma ai, ChatGPT]

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- Example: Chat GPT for brainstorming  and debugging errors.
+- Example: Gamma ai for preparing ppt for better understanding.

 **Key Prompts Used:**
 - "Create a REST API endpoint for user authentication"